jaimetmeloadv-bit/EDF---Entropic-Dimensional-Framework-/README.md

-## This repository contains the Jupyter notebook for the baselines and predictions of the manuscript [The Entropic Dimensional Framework](https://www.preprints.org/manuscript/202512.2652), Jaime Melo, December 2025 (Preprints.org)
+## This repository contains a self-contained Jupyter Notebook that implements **EDF- notebook**, an independent validation pipeline for the baselines and predictions of the manuscript [The Entropic Dimensional Framework](https://www.preprints.org/manuscript/202512.2652), Jaime Melo, December 2025 (Preprints.org)

-##
-## Click here for running the [notebook](https://nbviewer.jupyter.org/github/jaimetmeloadv-bit/EDF/blob/notebook-pipeline/EDF-notebook.ipynb)

-##
+If you will, run it via nbviewer [notebook](https://nbviewer.jupyter.org/github/jaimetmeloadv-bit/EDF/blob/notebook-pipeline/EDF-notebook.ipynb)
-## For detailed coding and data outputs, go: [EDF-notebook-pipeline](https://github.com/jaimetmeloadv-bit/EDF---Entropic-Dimensional-Framework-/tree/notebook-pipeline)
+For detailed coding and data outputs, go: [EDF-notebook-pipeline](https://github.com/jaimetmeloadv-bit/EDF---Entropic-Dimensional-Framework-/tree/notebook-pipeline)

-## A full clean analysis at: [EDF - Core Predictions Validation](https://github.com/jaimetmeloadv-bit/EDF---Entropic-Dimensional-Framework-/wiki)

-##
-# EDF: The Entropic Dimensional Framework — Core Predictions Validation
-*A complete Jupyter Notebook implementation validating the foundational hallmarks of the Entropic Dimensional Framework (EDF) against synthetic eigenvalue spectra.*
-## 📌 Overview
+### Overview -

-This repository contains a self-contained Jupyter Notebook that implements **EDF- notebook**, an independent validation pipeline for the **Entropic Dimensional Framework** as described in the Preprint.org article *"EDF: Entropic Dimensional Framework"*.

-The notebook generates **200 eigenvalues across 12 independent blocks**, applies a sequence of six core predictions derived from the framework's theoretical foundations, and produces both quantitative metrics and visual validations.
+## The notebook generates **200 eigenvalues across 12 independent blocks**, applies a sequence of six core predictions derived from the framework's theoretical foundations, and produces both quantitative metrics and visual validations.

 ### Key Features